 - Pain or tingling sensation when moving legs

-There are a few surgical methods that medical professionals use for treating dislocated hips.
-Initial attempts at resetting the hip bones are done without invasive surgery, but it is a method used when necessary.
+There are a few surgical methods that medical professionals use for treating dislocated joints.
+Initial attempts at resetting the bones are done without invasive surgery, but it is a method used when necessary.
 These procedures are in order from least to most severe.

 - Closed reduction: This is a non-invasive surgical procedure where the goal is to physically manipulate the hip from the outside in order to restore the joint connection.
 Although no incision is made, anesthesia is still given to the patient due to the intense pain from this procedure.

-- Open reduction: In the event that the hip dislocation resulted in fractures or comminution, such as Stage 2 and greater posterior hip dislocation, open hip reduction may be necessary.
+- Open reduction: In the event that this condition resulted in fractures or comminution, such as Stage 2 and greater posterior hip dislocation, open hip reduction may be necessary.
 Under full anesthesia, surgeons will make an incision, remove any particles or fragments, and use screws, pins, and/or plates to secure the hip joint.

-- Open hip dislocation: For patients that have hip mutations such as hip dysplasia, or for other individuals who are at risk for hip injury, open hip dislocation may be required.
+- Open hip: For patients that have mutations such as hip dysplasia, or for other individuals who are at risk for injury.
 This procedure involves manually dislocating the hip in order to repair the connecting bones, then resetting them.